akashkbaburajan/pvtsummer2.0/README.md

 To access the database created in phpmyadmin from yii framework:

 open the /var/www/html/basic/config file.
-change the dbname to the name of db u r currently using(doiniteasy).
+change the dbname to the name of db u r currently using(doingiteasy).
 change the username and password to ur username and password.